Information for those attending a winter 2023 graduation ceremony

 All graduation ceremonies take place in the McEwan Hall, Edinburgh.

 Who can attend the graduation ceremonies?

-All students who have had their degree, diploma or certificate outcome confirmed by the Board of Examiners by Friday 16 June 2023 can attend the relevant ceremony.
+All students who have had their degree, diploma or certificate outcome confirmed by the Board of Examiners by Monday 6 November 2023 can attend the relevant ceremony.
+Postgraduate research degree candidates must have their award letter by 6 November.
 Eligibility to graduate is determined by Schools and is displayed via MyEd.

 How do I register to attend the graduation ceremonies?